What Are Different Types Of Investments?

 Dividend-yielding stocks, like other stocks, can be subject to sectoral risk.
 For example, oil sector stocks that produce high-dividend yields in times of high oil prices may lower their dividends when oil prices fall.
 Also, stocks tied to the real estate sector may pay out more during times of real estate booms, and less during times of busts.

-Despite these possible risks, income stocks will remain a key cornerstone of diversified portfolios and an important consideration for investors with both aggressive and conservative investment profiles.
+Despite the possible risks, income stocks will remain a key cornerstone of diversified portfolios and an important consideration for investors with both aggressive and conservative investment profiles.
 As with any investment, be sure to do your research and/or consultant with a professional.